kraken-tech/django-pg-migration-tools/docs/usage/timeouts.rst

   **Why use database timeouts?**

+  Timeouts are a way of preventing queries / transactions running for too long.

+  Why are long-running queries a problem?
+It's because they can block queries that change the database schema.
-  Queries that change the database schema can get blocked because of long-running transactions and queries.
-These blocked migration queries, in turn, block subsequent queries as well.
-This is the basic ingredient for an outage.
+  These blocked migration queries, in turn, block subsequent queries as well, potentially causing an outage.

-  Using responsible values of ``lock_timeout`` and ``statement_timeout`` in places where you might have a long-running transaction or query will help preventing this type of situation in the first place.

 Function Definitions
 --------------------